 Our Salon Community has been growing and growing, in numbers as well as in diversity in professional backgrounds, nationalities and generations, making it a unique place for Connection, Conversations, Celebration of women’s achievement, and Inspiration.

-To date Irene has organized 27 public Salons with around 1,000 women attending.
+To date Irene has organized 28 public Salons with more than 1,000 women attending.

 *We use an inclusive definition of "women".
 Everyone identifying as a woman is welcome to the Salons.